Mr. Burns, a Post-Electric Play: History

 Mr. Burns, a Post-Electric Play was written by Anne Washburn with a score composed by Michael Friedman.
 For a long time, Washburn had been exploring what it would be like "to take a TV show and push it past the apocalypse and see what happened to it" and while she originally considered Friends, Cheers, and M*A*S*H, she ultimately settled on The Simpsons.

-Working with The Civilians theater company, who had commissioned the play, Washburn held a workshop for a week in a bank vault beneath Wall Street which was being used as a shared rehearsal space in 2008 to see how much of any episode of The Simpsons the actors she had assembled, including Matthew Maher, Maria Dizzia, and Jennifer R. Morris, could remember.
+Working with The Civilians theater company, who had commissioned the play, Washburn held a workshop for a week in 2008 with actors Matthew Maher, Maria Dizzia, and Jennifer R. Morris to see how much of any episode of The Simpsons they could remember.
 Maher knew The Simpsons well and the group decided on the 1993 episode "Cape Feare", based on the 1991 film Cape Fear, itself a remake of an eponymous 1962 film which is based on the 1957 novel The Executioners.
 He helped Dizzia and Morris remember the episode, then the two of them went on to perform it for an audience without his help; Washburn subsequently utilized recordings of this process in writing her play's first act.

 Productions

 2012: Washington, D.C.

-The play, a dark comedy, had its world premiere in May 2012 at Washington, D.C.'s Woolly Mammoth Theatre Company.
+The play had its world premiere in May 2012 at Washington, D.C.'s Woolly Mammoth Theatre Company.
 It was commissioned by The Civilians and developed in partnership with them, Seattle Repertory Theatre, and Playwrights Horizons.
 It was directed by Steve Cosson who got confirmation from several lawyers that the play fell under the umbrella of fair use.